alanli2001/alanli2001.github.io/index.md

 ## Extracurriculars
 **Men's Swim and Dive**
 - I am a student athlete competing for the Men's Swim and Dive team.
-I usually spend around 25 hours per week to training and competing as a Division I student athlete.
+I usually dedicate around 25 hours per week to training and competing as a Division I student athlete.
 - I am also a Cornell Athletics Letter Winner, which is awarded to top performing student athletes.

 **Poker Association at Cornell**